 Bulk tank milk quality outcomes

 There was no difference in cfu count between the three facility types for any of the four bacterial groups measured (Table 2).
-Multiple attempts were made to model the four aerobic culture outcomes for bulk tank milk, but all suffered from over-parametrization even when data was log transformed and were not pursued further.
+Multiple attempts were made to model the four aerobic culture outcomes for bulk tank milk, but all suffered from over-parametrization

 Variables that were associated at P <0.20 with BTSCC in univariate analysis included predominant breed, if herds ever performed culture of mastitic milk, glove use, and herd size.
 The final multivariable included facility type (forced) and herd size.
 Facility type was not associated with BTSCC in the final model (Table 4).